“I love acting. It is so much more real than life.”—Oscar Wilde

-To remind the world—including bullies, bigots and at-risk LGBTQ youth—that our community, with its distinct history and perspective, often leads the way in heralding great and unusual film and TV.
+To remind the world—including bullies, bigots and at-risk LGBTQ youth—that our Qmmunity, with its distinct history and perspective, often leads the way in heralding unique, powerful and exciting film and TV.

 To champion the art of witty, wise and historically knowledgeable film and TV criticism and entertainment journalism.

-To provide fellowship, camaraderie and career support in a time of change and uncertainty in the media.
+To provide camaraderie and career support in a time of change and uncertainty in the media.

-GALECA accepts new members March 1 through July 15, ahead of award season.
-Those who are interested in joining GALECA must submit five recent pieces of their work from within the two most recent months.
+Those who are interested in joining GALECA must submit five recent pieces of their work dated within the three past months.

 GALECA membership is a privilege.
 In addition to upholding standards of journalistic quality and ethics, members must also behave ethically by upholding GALECA’s values of respect for human dignity, inclusion, and a supportive environment that fosters creativity.
 GALECA asks that members embrace their responsibility to affirm these principles and act to intervene when these principles are violated.
 There is no place in GALECA for people who abuse their status, power or influence in a manner that violates recognized standards of decency.